pouya-racker/azure-poc/terraform-iac/README.md

 The following example configures a Terraform backend.

-Do not forget to Update the `provider.tf` file with the values you received from running the `create-storage-acc.sh` script.
+Do not forget to uncomment and update the following section in `provider.tf` file with the values you received from running the `create-storage-acc.sh` script.

 ```hcl
 terraform {